 If you only rent out a room in your home or apartment and continue to live in the rest of the space, you'll have no problem meeting the personal use requirement.
 But if you rent out the entire home or apartment, you need to keep careful track of your rental or non-rental days.

-If you rent your main residence (house or apartment) over 14 days during the year, and live in it 15 days or more, you won’t qualify for the tax-free treatment described above.
-Instead, you’ll have to report and pay income tax on your rental income by filing IRS Schedule E along with your tax return.
-But you’ll also be allowed to deduct your rental-related expenses, within very strict limits.
+If you rent your main residence (house or apartment) for more than 14 days during the year, and live in it 15 days or more, you won't qualify for the tax-free treatment described above.
+Instead, you'll have to report and pay income tax on your rental income by filing IRS Schedule E along with your tax return.
+But you'll also be allowed to deduct your rental-related expenses, within strict limits.

 You are allowed to deduct your expenses from your rental income, but there are strict limitations designed to ensure that you don't deduct personal expenses as rental expenses.